10 Tools and Resources to Make Your Widow Life Easier

-My friend Emma created an amazing resource called Grief Coach that personalizes text messages based on your relationship to the deceased, cause of death, and more.
+My friend Emma created an amazing resource called Help Texts that personalizes text messages based on your relationship to the deceased, cause of death, and more.
 Plus, your personal subscription includes up to 4 people who want to support you in our grief.
 They receive text messages too, with specific ways to help.

 Click here to receive $10 off a yearly subscription.

 Widowhood brings a whole new set of challenges as you learn to handle daily activities all by yourself.
 Everything is so overwhelming because you don’t even know where to start.
 There are so many things to take care of and it’s just you shouldering all the responsibility.
 Talk about anxiety overload 😲.

 But you can loosen anxiety’s grip and manage each day’s unrelenting tasks with one or more of these tools and resources to make your widow life easier.

 Oh, and I can hear you over there trying to talk yourself out of getting the help you need.
 Stop that!
 Even taking one item off your to-do list can do wonders for your mental health.